Gardening with native plants

 - We are conserving our unique flora and their habitats for our children and grandchildren.
 Many members grow the plants not just for the beauty and resilience, but to keep them alive for future generations.

 Our parent organisation, the Australian Native Plants Society (Australia) runs Study Groups, which specialise in specific plant families, plants for specific uses, plant habitats and garden design.
 See more information here.

 Choosing plants for your area

-Gardening can be very location-sensitive.
-To choose plants which most suit your garden, check local resources including your local APS group, local council and local nurseries.
+Gardening can be location-sensitive.
+To choose plants most suited to your garden, check local resources including your local APS group, local council and nurseries.

-Sutherland: The council has an online tool, Native Plant Selector, to help residents choose local plants.
-Type your address into the tool to find what species grow naturally in your location, grouped by size of plant such as trees, shrubs, climbers, grasses, groundcovers and ferns.
+Sutherland Council has an online tool, Native Plant Selector, to help residents choose local plants.
+Type your address into the tool to find the species which grow naturally in your location, grouped by size of plant such as trees, shrubs, climbers, grasses, ground covers and ferns.